rustambaku13/Briddgy-Gatsby/faq/supported-countries-temp.md

 </ul></div>

-We are currently working on adding other countries to the list 😊
+We are currently working on adding other countries to the list😊

  </div>